the-moisrex/webpp/vml/Readme.md

 someday will grow to output other stacks as well.

 ## Concepts
-This language is made of two sub-DSLs (Domain Specific Language):
+There are 3 layers to this:

-- Input DSL
+- [ ] Input DSL (Domain Specific Language)
+- [ ] Back-end AST
-- Output DSL
+- [ ] Output Generator

-The input DSL is the one that you will make your website with and the output DSL is the one that actually decides what the output will look like.
+The input DSL is what you write.

+The output generator is what generates the output based on the AST.

+The Back-End AST is what the Input DSL gets converted to (it's the middle man whom everyone knows).

 ## Language Features
 I hope this language will have these features at least: